UniDU: Towards A Unified Generative Dialogue Understanding Framework: Conclusion Future Work

 \section{Conclusion\&Future Work}

-In this paper, we propose a unified generative dialogue understanding framework (UniDU) to share the knowledge across five dialogue understanding tasks.
-To alleviate the biased generation problem, we improve the existing learnable weight method, which can achieve the best overall performance.
-Our proposed UniDU method achieves better performance compared to well-designed models on total five DU tasks.
-We further deeply dive into studying the effected factors.
+In this paper, we propose a unified generative dialogue understanding framework (UniDU) to share the knowledge across five typical dialogue understanding tasks.
+We introduce a model-agnostic adaptive weight learning method for multitask training to alleviate the biased generation problem.
+Our proposed UniDU method achieves better performance compared to well-designed models on a total of five DU tasks.
+We further deep dive into studying the affected factors.
 Finally, experimental results indicate that our proposed UniDU model can also get excellent performance under few-shot and zero-shot settings.
 In the future, we will increase the scale of the DU corpora and integrate the unsupervised dialogue pre-training tasks.
 We will further examine the task-level transferability of the UniDU model.